Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: The error model for random-circuit benchmarking

 Unlike the global depolarizing channel, the single-qubit depolarizing channel typically does not commute with other channels.
 However, in the present scenario, our unitary operators are sampled randomly from the Haar uniform distribution.
-Such a random sampling allow us to make an assumption that $\widetilde{D}_{\vec{P}}\,.\,\widehat{u}=\widehat{u}\,.\,\widetilde{D}_{\vec{P}}$ holds for all unitary channels.
+Such a random sampling allows us to make an assumption that $\widetilde{D}_{\vec{P}}\,.\,\widehat{u}=\widehat{u}\,.\,\widetilde{D}_{\vec{P}}$ holds for all unitary channels.
 We arrived at this assumption by considering the behavior of a random SU(4) gate generated according to the Haar uniform distribution in relation to the single-qubit depolarizing channel.
-Specifically, we observed that, on average, the random SU(4) gate commutes with the single-qubit depolarizing channel.
+Specifically, we observe that, on average, the random SU(4) gate commutes with the single-qubit depolarizing channel.
 Mathematically, this can be expressed as

 A detailed proof of this commutation relation is provided in Appendix \ref{app_comm_hy}.
-In this single-qubit depolarizing-noise model, our channel only contains two-qubit gates and single-depolarising channels.
-We can therefore rearrange the order of operations by moving all depolarizing channels to the end of the circuit,
+In this single-qubit depolarizing-noise model, our channel only contains two-qubit gates and single-qubit depolarising channels.
+We can therefore rearrange the order of operations by moving all depolarizing channels to the end of the circuit.

-Note that this effects of noises are independent of the circuit.
-The the measurement statistics $p_{U}(n)$ under the single-qubit depolarizing noise model is then given by
+Note that the effects of noises are independent of the circuit.
+The vector of the measurement probability distribution $\boldvec{p}(U) \equiv \{p_{U}(n)\}_{n}$ under the single-qubit depolarizing noise model is then given by